18 CRM Statistics You Need to Know for 2017

 And 2016 was no different.
 Last year we found out that overall CRM usage increased from 56% to 74%.

 Broken down this statistic showed that 91% of businesses with over 11 employees now use CRM, compared to 50% of those with 10 employees or less.

 This growth was in no part down to how effective its users found it to be.
 With 74% of them saying that CRM software has improved their access to customer data!

 Businesses will continue to increase investments in CRM solutions.
 Fueled not only by improving results, but also a need to keep up with their competitors and create a great customer experience.
 This is all expected to turn the CRM sector into a $37 billion industry by the end of 2017.

 Well, if you are a business who is yet to adopt CRM – now is the time to get it, with half of your competitors already on board.
 Also, if you only have your CRM solution via a PC or laptop, its time to go mobile.

 When evaluating your CRM software options, it’s best to give your employees the possibility to work anywhere and on the device of their choosing.

-To get started with CRM software, download the free CRM Buyers’ Guide below.
+Learn all about how to get started with CRM software by downloading our free 25 page CRM Buyers’ Guide below.